shakram02/packet_builder/README.md

-# sendpacket
+# packet_builder
 [![Build Status](https://travis-ci.org/hughesac/sendpacket.svg?branch=master)](https://travis-ci.org/hughesac/sendpacket) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT) [![License: Apache-2.0](https://img.shields.io/badge/License-Apache--2.0-green.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-`sendpacket` is a high-level rust library for low-level networking that makes use of macros to provide a "kwargs-like" interface a-la python's dpkt/scapy.
+`packet_builder` is a high-level rust library for low-level networking that makes use of macros to provide a "kwargs-like" interface a-la python's dpkt/scapy.

-With `sendpacket` you can construct and modify arbitrary packet data and attempt to send it via a NIC, which uses `libpnet` under the covers.
+With `packet_builder` you can construct and modify arbitrary packet data and attempt to send it via a NIC, which uses `libpnet` under the covers.

-`sendpacket` wasn't being maintained so as an exercise in learning Rust I forked it.
+[sendpacket](https://github.com/Metaswitch/sendpacket) wasn't being maintained so as an exercise in learning Rust I forked it to make `packet_builder`.
 Sane defaults are used for fields that aren't set by the caller and checksums are calculated for you.
 Currently the following protocols are supported:
 * Ethernet
 * IPv4
 * ICMP